FAQ:Recording - How To's

 What is the maximum recording length?

 Audacity does not restrict the maximum recording length beyond some specific technical and practical limitations.
 Recording takes space on your drive so you can only record while the drive still has space available.
-The theoretical limit to maximum recording time is a mere 58 billion hours or more than 6.6 years (if you have the disk space).
+The theoretical maximum recording time is a mere 58 billion hours for the default 44100 Hz Project Rate, or some 6.6 million years.

 When you start to record, Audacity shows a "Disk space remains for recording" message in the Status Bar at bottom left of the Audacity window giving the current recording time available.